 Supplementing for an underactive thyroid is definitely something that all patients with hypothyroidism (known or suspected) should at least consider.

 In many cases, you may experience an improvement in your symptoms.

 Rarely, some people may experience negative symptoms, but this can largely be offset by purchasing vitamins from well-known brands and names.

-The way that these supplements work has not been 100% established, but it's plausible that they work by two primary mechanisms: the first is by providing your body with the nutrients that it needs, the other is by providing your body with a synergistic blend of vitamins which positively impact cellular function.
+The way that these supplements work has not been 100% established, but it’s plausible that they work by two primary mechanisms: the first is by providing your body with the nutrients that it needs, and the other is by providing your body with a synergistic blend of vitamins which positively impact cellular function.

 Either method can potentially work, but it may take some experimentation on your part to figure out what your body needs!

 Have you found success in using supplements to enhance your thyroid?

 If so, which supplements have worked for you?

 Leave your comments below so you can help others!